MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-admin-config-call-data.md

    The container is created.
 To learn more, see [Create a container](/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container)<br>

 6. From **Settings**, go to **Access keys** and note the **Connection string** of the storage account.
-This connection string is used to connect **Call intelligence** to your Azure storage account.
+This connection string is used to connect **Call insights** to your Azure storage account.

     > [!div class="mx-imgBorder"]
     > ![Note connection string](media/azure-connectionstring.png "Note the connection string")

-Now you are ready to upload call recordings to the blob container and configure the call data for conversation intelligence.
+Now you are ready to upload call recordings to the blob container and configure the call data for call insights.

 ## Upload call recordings

 You can upload the recordings in audio formats, such as MP3 and WAV, in the created call recording repository (blob container) in Azure.
 Along with the audio format file, you must upload the corresponding metadata file in JSON format.

 > [!NOTE]
-> - You must have at least 10 call recording files in the call recording repository to process and display the data in **Call intelligence**.
+> - You must have at least 10 call recording files in the call recording repository to process and display the data in **Call insights**.
 > - The **conversation-intelligence-managed** container is created and managed automatically by the application.